Phase 7

 Research how to advertise your ADU and successfully select a good tenant.
 Along with word of mouth or posting your rental online, you can also contact nearby schools, faith communities, or other similar locations to see if any teachers, staff, or community members are looking for housing.

-In El Dorado County, units are typically advertised in local community-based Facebook groups and in the Windfall and Gold Panner.
+In El Dorado County, units are often advertised in local community-based Facebook groups and in the Windfall and Gold Panner.

 Once you select a tenant, collect a security deposit and the first month’s rent.
 It’s a good idea to conduct a move-in inspection when they sign the lease.